Infinite-Monkeys-Studio/Tiny-Miners/README.md

 While reading through this description you may get the feeling that there is no point: "It's just another sandbox crafting survival game.
 What is the big deal?"
 But the intent for T-Miners is to create a game that is more, a game that would incorperate the lessons learned from all the others.
 We here at ***insert studio name*** believe that Tiny Miners will be a unique excperiance.

-"So what is your master plan to achieve such uniquness?" you ask.
-"We are working on that." we answere.
+"So what is your master plan to achieve such uniqueness?" you ask.
+"We are working on that." we answer.

 Finding a "good" central game mechanic is not hard.
-The devil is in the exicution.
+The devil is in the execution.
 But with good luck and a lot of brains we will succeed!